Bruckner--Garg-type results with respect to Haar null sets in $C[0,1]$: Open problems

 \section{Open problems}

 \begin{problem} What can we say about the topological properties of the level sets of the prevalent/non-shy many $f \in C([0,1]^d)$ for $d \ge 2$? \end{problem}

-\begin{problem} Krasinkiewicz \cite{Kr} and Levin \cite{L} independently showed that if $K$ is a compact metric space then the generic $f\in C(K)$ has the property that each component of each of its fibers is hereditarily indecomposable.
+\begin{problem} Krasinkiewicz \cite{Kr} and Levin \cite{L} independently showed that if $K$ is a non-degenerate continuum then the generic $f\in C(K)$ has the property that each component of each of its level sets is hereditarily indecomposable.
 What can we say from the point of view of prevalence? \end{problem}

-\begin{problem} Buczolich and Darji \cite{BD} showed that if $K$ is a non-degenerate continuum then the generic $f\in C(K)$ has the property that the Bruckner-Garg Theorem holds when $f^{-1}(y)$ is replaced by $\Comp (f^{-1}(y))$, the space whose elements are the components of $f^{-1} (y)$ and the topology is the so called upper semicontinuous topology (that is, we consider the factor topology on $f^{-1} (y)$ where the equivalence classes are the components).
+\begin{problem} Buczolich and Darji \cite{BD} showed that if $K$ is a non-degenerate continuum then the generic $f\in C(K)$ has the property that the Bruckner--Garg Theorem holds when $f^{-1}(y)$ is replaced by $\Comp (f^{-1}(y))$, the space whose elements are the components of $f^{-1} (y)$ and the topology is the so called upper semicontinuous topology (that is, we consider the factor topology on $f^{-1} (y)$ where the equivalence classes are the components).
 What can we say from the point of view of prevalence? \end{problem}

-\begin{problem} Buczolich and Darji \cite{BD} examined the fiber structure of the generic map $f\in C(\SS^2)$, where $\SS^2$ is the two-dimensional sphere.
+\begin{problem} Buczolich and Darji \cite{BD} examined the fiber structure of the generic map $f\in C(\mathbb{S}^2)$, where $\mathbb{S}^2$ is the two-dimensional sphere.
 What can we say from the point of view of prevalence? \end{problem}

 \begin{problem} What can we say if we replace $C(K)$ by $C(K, \mathbb{R}^d)=\{f \colon K \to \mathbb{R}^d : f \textrm{ is continuous}\}$? \end{problem}